MicrosoftDocs/power-pages-docs/power-pages-docs/security/table-permissions.md

 1. Select **Save**.

-To view, edit, deactivate/activate, or delete child permissions using portals Studio<!--note from editor: This should be "the design studio," yes?-->, follow the steps explained in the earlier section to [configure table permissions](#configure-table-permissions).
+To view, edit, deactivate/activate, or delete child permissions using the design studio, follow the steps explained in the earlier section to [configure table permissions](#configure-table-permissions).

 ## Additional considerations